Cylinders in canonical del Pezzo fibrations: Examples

-by the easy computing, $M$ does not have any $\bR$-rational point.
-However, this example can not be constructed if the base filed of $S$ is a $C_1$-field (see Example \ref{eg4}). \end{eg} \begin{eg} Let $S$ be the del Pezzo surface over $k$ of degree $2$ defined by:
+for some two parameters $u$ and $v$.
+Meanwhile, this example can not be constructed if the base field of $S$ is a $C_1$-field (see Example \ref{eg4}). \end{eg} \begin{eg} Let $S$ be the del Pezzo surface over $k$ of degree $2$ defined by: